msqr1/Vosklet/README.md

     __genericObj__.objects.forEach(obj => obj.delete())
     ```
     at the end of your program to automatically do that.
 We have to do this because Emscripten doesn't call destructors.
 See [here](https://emscripten.org/docs/getting_started/FAQ.html#what-does-exiting-the-runtime-mean-why-don-t-atexit-s-run).
-- After calling the constructor, event listener s can be added right away while things are still loading.
-Calling an interface function at this time though, will block until loading is finished.
-- To be safe, always handle the API through  emitted events.
+- To be safe, always handle the API through events by adding all event listener before calling init().
 ### Guarantees
 - If an error occurs (error event is fired), no changes was made, and no other dependent events will fire.
 For example, if an error occur while loading the model, the "ready" event won't fire in order to prevent executing code on a nonexistent model.
 ### Limitations compared to vosk-browser: